tvqqq/tvqhub/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 7.7.0 =
+* Important: iThemes Security requires PHP 5.6 or greater and WordPress 5.2 or greater.
+* New Feature: Save Time Securing WordPress With User Groups!
+* New Feature: Simplified connection flow when setting up iThemes Sync.
+* Enhancement: Add a warning if a WordPress Salt is set to an invalid value.
+* Enhancement: Include child log items in the logs list table.
+These are helpful for debugging issues.
+* Enhancement: Improve performance of the logs page on sites with large number of log items.
+* Enhancement: Check tables exist after completing a DB upgrade.
+* Tweak: When logging $_SERVER, only log a snapshot of available properties.
+* Bug Fix: The "Mulisite Tweaks -> Hide Updates" setting prevented auto-updates from running with WP Cron.
+* Bug Fix: Backup event was not added when the WP Cron Scheduler was reset manually.
+* Bug Fix: Admin Notices Popover was not being hidden when clicking outside the Popover on WP 5.3.
+* Bug Fix: New Password Requirements for already created accounts were not enforced until the second login.
+* Bug Fix: Update admin notices styling to be compatible with WordPress 5.4.
+* Bug Fix: Periodically clear expired opaque tokens.
+* Bug Fix: Don't block registration page when "wp-signup.php" is the Hide Backend register slug.
+* Bug Fix: Users with weak passwords would not be forced to change their password if the strong password requirement had been enabled after their password strength was checked.
+* Bug Fix: Remove "get_magic_quotes()" call that existed for backwards compatibility with PHP versions 5.3 and earlier.
+This function call was causing a warning on PHP 7.4.
+* Bug Fix: Warning when loading the settings page on PHP 7.4.
+* Bug Fix: Warning when loading the debug page on PHP 7.4.

 = 7.6.1 =
 * Bug Fix: Properly notate that iThemes Security requires PHP 5.5 or greater.